 On September 12, 2017, our wholly-owned subsidiary, Shanghai Shimao International Plaza, completed the placing of a first tranche of asset-backed notes.
-The first tranche of the asset-backed notes is in an aggregate amount of RMB6.5 billion with an average annual coupon rate of 4.8%.
-We intend to use the proceeds from such notes to repay certain borrowings of Shanghai Shimao International Plaza and refinance commercial alternation works.
+The first tranche of the asset-backed notes is in an aggregate amount of RMB6.5 billion with an average annual coupon rate of 4.8%, which were redeemed on January 17, 2020.